Integrated Health Management

 We expect all participating providers to comply by submitting medical records when we request.
 We may request medical records to complete a request for services for many reasons, not limited to these examples:

-• Prior authorization or pre-service review (submit the records along with your review request).
+• Prior authorization (submit the records along with your review request).

 • A provider or member appeals the decision and more information is needed to support the request.